graemefox/mimi/README.md

 #### What does it do?
-mimi is a Python script that attempts to build on the microsatellite markers design process [pal_finder](https://sourceforge.net/projects/palfinder/) (castoe et al, 2012) by increasing the rate at which markers amplify by PCR and also allows the user to select polymorphic loci from the data.
+mimi is a Python script that attempts to build on the microsatellite markers design process [pal_finder](https://sourceforge.net/projects/palfinder/) (castoe et al, 2012) by increasing the rate at which markers amplify by PCR, allows the user to select polymorphic loci from the data and allows the avoidance of insertion/deletions in the flanking regions.
 It does this by using the genome data from several individuals of the same species, rather than from a single indivdual which is more common in the microsatellite design process.